safwanaec/1st-year-odd-2024/README.md

 # 1st-year-odd-2024
 This repository contains answers of some c programming [questions](question.pdf)

-I will not be solving no.8 and Lab C please do it yourself
+I will not be solving no.8 and Lab D please do it yourself

 Give me a star if you use my code.